Accounting and Business Management MSc | Brunel Business School

 Modes of Study

-1-year full-time in January: The taught element of the programme includes eight modules which are delivered in two terms (four between January and April, and four between September and December).
+15 months full-time starting in January: The taught element of the programme includes eight modules which are delivered in two terms (four between January and April, and four between September and December).
 Delivery is via a combination of lectures, workshops and seminars.
 The dissertation is undertaken between May and August, and completed between January and March.

 - Valuable accounting and management skills for students intending to seek employment in today's competitive job market and those who will work in the family business